Categories

 “Very much so”, I replied, being always pleased to meet people of my nationality.

-That Greek only came months later, reluctantly, just so that Mrs Broekman would stop bothering him.
+That Greek guy only came months later, reluctantly, just so that Mrs Broekman would stop bothering him.

-He told me that he was studying to become a preacher, and we started discussing about God.
+Argiri told me that he was studying to become a pastor, and we started discussing about God…

 Challenged by the Bible

-Although I knew nothing about God, I disagreed with just about everything Argiri was telling me.
+Although I knew nothing about God, I disagreed with just about everything that Argiri was telling me.

-When I had asked him my…100th question and was ready to argue with him again, Argiri said to me:
+When I had asked him my…101st question and was ready to argue with him again, Argiri said to me:

-“I see that you don’t accept my words; and why should you, as I am just a man like yourself.
-It would be my words against yours…
+“I see that you don’t accept my words; and why should you!
+I am just a man, like yourself.
+It would be my opinion against yours…

 So, I will not answer your question myself.
-I will just show you what God himself says about what you asked!
+I will just show you what God himself says on that subject!

 So I asked another question.
-Again, Argiri searched in the Bible for the answer and made me read it.
+Again, Argiri searched in the Bible for a passage and made me read it.
 Again, I did not understand a word…

 But one thing I understood, then and there, very clearly: